Blog Archives

 Flavored teas have all kinds of additives

 You may be getting a nice black tea that’s totally 100% gluten-free, but many flavored blends are sweetened.
 One of the things they may be sweetened with is malted barley, which does contain gluten.
-There’s not going to be very much of it, but it’s enough to cause problems for celiac patients.
+There’s not going to be very much of it, but it may be enough to cause problems for celiac patients.

 So if you’re buying unflavored straight black tea, green tea, oolong, pu-erh, or white tea, all is well.
 If you’re buying flavored teas, you’d better take a closer look at that label.